 - New symptoms

 Key points about allergic rhinitis in a child

-- Rhinitis is a reaction that happens in the eyes, nose, and throat.
+- Allergic rhinitis is a reaction that happens in the eyes, nose, and throat.
 It occurs when allergens in the air trigger the release of histamine in the body.

 - Allergic rhinitis can happen on a seasonal basis or year-round.
 There is often a family history of allergic rhinitis, eczema, asthma, or food allergy.

 - Your child may be referred to see an allergist for allergy skin testing.

 - Common causes include pollen, dust mites, mold, cockroach waste, and animal dander.

 - Children with other allergic diseases such as eczema, food allergy, and asthma are more likely to also have allergic rhinitis.

 - Treatment may include staying away from allergens and using medicines to treat symptoms.

 Tips to help you get the most from a visit to your child’s healthcare provider: